Born's Rule for Arbitrary Cauchy Surfaces: Examples

 As mentioned already in \eqref{psiSigmaphi}, a hypersurface wave function can be defined by $\psi_\Sigma = \phi|_{\Gamma(\Sigma)}$.
 In many cases, the inner product between wave functions on $\Gamma(\Sigma)$ is naturally given by \eqref{scpFock} or a similar expression, defining $\Hilbert_\Sigma$; then $P_\Sigma$ is multiplication by characteristic functions.
 One expects that a multi-time wave function $\phi$ on $\sS_\mathrm{o}$ is determined by initial data on $\Gamma(\Sigma)$ for any Cauchy surface $\Sigma$.
 In this case, the multi-time evolution defines evolution operators $U_{\Sigma}^{\Sigma'}$ via $\phi|_{\Gamma(\Sigma)} \mapsto \phi|_{\Gamma(\Sigma')}$.
 If these operators are unitary, then they define a hypersurface evolution.

 Conversely, the $\psi_\Sigma$ fit together to form a $\phi$ iff $\psi_\Sigma(q) = \psi_{\Sigma'}(q)$ for all $q$ that are ordered subsets of $\Sigma \cap \Sigma'$.
 In \cite[Sec.~4.3]{pt:2013c}, it is shown by means of the Tomonaga-Schwinger picture (though not rigorously) that this is indeed the case if the hypersurface evolution satisfies (IL) and (NCFV).
+Thus, it seems very likely that, assuming (IL) and (PL), the pictures provided by the multi-time wave function, the hypersurface evolution, and the Tomonaga-Schwinger equation are mutually equivalent.

 It lies in the nature of multi-time theories that (NCFV) is automatically satisfied (whenever the $U_\Sigma^{\Sigma'}$ are unitary).
 That is because the number of time variables equals the number of particles, so the 0-particle sector is time independent.
 Put differently, when inserting points from $\Sigma$ into the space-time variables $x_k$ of $\phi$, there is nothing to be inserted into $\phi^{(0)}$, so $\psi^{(0)}_\Sigma$ is a complex number independent of $\Sigma$.
 Keep in mind that the vacuum subspace $\range P_\Sigma(\{\emptyset\})$ contains those $\psi_\Sigma$ for which at most $\psi^{(0)}_\Sigma$ is non-zero.
 Hence, if $\psi_\Sigma$ lies in the vacuum subspace and has norm 1, then $\psi^{(0)}_\Sigma$ is a complex number of modulus 1.
 Also for every other $\Sigma'$, it follows that $\psi^{(0)}_{\Sigma'}$ has modulus 1, while by unitarity $\psi_{\Sigma'}$ has norm 1, so all other sectors of $\psi_{\Sigma'}$ must vanish, and $\psi_{\Sigma'}$ lies in the vacuum subspace.
 This proves (NCFV).